mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 ### Third party extensions

-MathJax's [third party extensions](https://github.com/mathjax/MathJax-third-party-extensions) are not yet available on alternative CDNs but we are working on adding them to cdnjs to ensure a smooth transition.
-We will update the community and our documentation once it is ready.
+**[Updated 2017/04/18]**

+MathJax's [third party extensions](https://github.com/mathjax/MathJax-third-party-extensions) will be retired in its current form.

+We will retire the current repository and strongly recommend to maintainers to provide separte repositories for their extensions.
+For more details, check [the relevant announcement on GitHub](https://github.com/mathjax/MathJax-third-party-extensions/issues/39).

+Some extensions have already been updated to our new suggestions, e.g., mhchem v3 [on cdnjs](https://cdnjs.com/libraries/mathjax-mhchem) and [on rawgit](https://rawgit.com/mhchem/MathJax-mhchem/master/mhchem.js)).
+We are working with other maintainers to get everyone up to date.

+To ensure a smooth transition, we will keep the copies at `cdn.mathjax.org/mathjax/contrib` available alongside the redirect (see above).
+A bug fix release for MathJax will fix the dependency on this URL within MathJax itself.

 In the mean time, you can easily set up your own copy and follow our [documentation for loading third party extensions](http://docs.mathjax.org/en/latest/options/ThirdParty.html#custom-extension-path-configuration).

 ## Next steps